singhalyogesh/truecaller-sdk-v0.7/README.md

 	// To use "Get Started" as the contextual text in the user profile view title TrueSdkScope.SDK_CONSENT_TITLE_GET_STARTED
 	```

- 8. (Optional)
-    You can set a unique requestID for every profile request with
-    `TrueSDK.getInstance().setRequestNonce(customHash);`

-    Note : The customHash must be a base64 URL safe string with a minimum character length of 8 and maximum of 64 characters

- 9. Initialise the TrueButton in the onCreate method:
+ 7. Add the following condition in the onActivityResult method:

       ```java
-      TrueButton trueButton = findViewById(R.id.com_truecaller_android_sdk_truebutton);
-      ```

- 10. Add the following condition in the onActivityResult method:

-      ```java
       TrueSDK.getInstance().onActivityResultObtained( this,resultCode, data);
       ```

- 11. In your selected Activity
+ 8. In your selected Activity

    - Either make the Activity implement ITrueCallback or create an instance.
 	This interface has 2 methods: onSuccesProfileShared(TrueProfile) and onFailureProfileShared(TrueError)